 DRIVING LIGHTS & LUX - A very important metric, but not the end all be all.

 Lux is defined as being the measure of light intensity, as perceived by the human eye.
 It is the measure of light at a given distance on a surface.
-Driving light manufacturers have pushed aside Lumens in favour of Lux (Lx) and is 2016 latest buzz word in the driving light arena.
-Lux distance data is definitely an important metric, but is misleading if considered in isolation.
-A laser pointer could theoretically have a peak beam distance of 5km at 1 lux, but i think we would all agree that a pair of laser pointers will make for an awful driving light.
+Driving light manufacturers have pushed aside Lumens in favour of Lux (Lx) and are 2016 latest buzz word in the driving light arena.
+Lux distance data is definitely an important metric but is misleading if considered in isolation.
+A laser pointer could theoretically have a peak beam distance of 5km at 1 lux, but I think we would all agree that a pair of laser pointers will make for an awful driving light.

-We hope this blog entry has answered some of your questions, but as always if you still need some advice, please feel free to give us a call on (03) 8360 9261, or if you are in Victoria, pop in to our warehouse 7 Hammer Court, Hoppers Crossing VIC 3029.
+We hope this blog entry has answered some of your questions, but as always if you still need some advice, please feel free to give us a call on (03) 8360 9261, or if you are in Victoria, pop into our warehouse 7 Hammer Court, Hoppers Crossing VIC 3029.